stevehemingway/stevehemingway.github.io/content/Trading/October/13_october.md

 At some point I think it must come back, but the march of technology now seems unstoppable.
 Just as it did in 1999.

+The FT seems to think that the risk-off tone of the markets was triggered by the nearness of the earnings season.
+The only US equity market to be up is NDX (what else?).
+Oil was up, but most everything else down in the commodity space.
+Global equity markets generally down.
+10 year govt. yields were *up* globally, with the exception of Germany, which is quite odd on a risk off day, but consistent with a looming inflation risk scenario.

 I added a few 'interesting' energy stocks into [a portfolio on unhedged](https://www.unhedged.com/portfolio/5f857d11c370150010da7554/).
 I've only just started using unhedged, but it looks as though it has a lot of handy data.
+It seems to be good on 8-Ks and 10-Ks.
+I am not sure it has much macro content.

 I like Koyfin, but it does not seem to offer any ability to keep notes or see financials in a sensible layout.
 I'm sure both services have their value.
 The charting on Koyfin is amazing.